mtn/ostep-notes/sources/concurrency.md

 In general, scaling for more complex data structures involves protecting specific parts of the structure with locks, rather than having one global lock.

+## Condition Variables

+Besides locking data structures, we also want to be able to check _condition_ and then conditionally continue execution (ex. `join`).

+### Definitions and Routines

+When a thread wants to wait for something, it an put itself in a queue to be awoken when a signal comes in for them (_condition variable_).
+On Unix, this is done with `pthread_cond_wait` and `pthread_cond_signal`.

+`wait` takes a lock, in order to avoid concurrency problems where the parent incorrectly detects the status of the child, which matters if it decides to call `join`.
+Since updating isn't an atomic operation, without a lock it could read an incorrect status and stay asleep forever.

+### Producers and Consumers

+A common situation is having a buffer where some process (_producer_) is putting stuff in, and another (_consumer_) is taking stuff out (for example, Unix pipes).
+Since this happens concurrently, we need to use locks somehow.
+This problem can be solved generally with two _condition variables_ indicating the number of available and filled slots in the buffer (so we know the exact status of the buffer and know which processes to signal when the buffer is completely full or empty).

+### Covering Conditions

+One common problem (encountered in the producer-consumer example) is dealing with uncertainty while sending and receiving signals.
+For example, when multiple processes request memory that isn't yet available, they might all be put to sleep, but when memory doesn't become available we don't want to accidentally wake up one that requested more than was newly freed.
+A simple but inefficient solution is to _broadcast_ signals to all processes, which then wake up and check if the condition they wanted is true, and go to sleep if it isn't.